East Pipes: Strong operating demand; deposits and investments make up 3% of net profit

-With the addition of nearly 100,000 tons per year from the ongoing project, nominal capacity is expected to rise to about 500,000 tons, while actual capacity could reach approximately 600,000 tons annually.
+With the addition of nearly 100,000 tons per year from the ongoing project, nominal production capacity is expected to rise to about 500,000 tons, while actual capacity could reach approximately 600,000 tons annually.

 Comments {{getCommentCount()}}